AegisVP/weighings-VA/jenkins/README.md

 - Copy the `jenkins/Dockerfile` to your raspberry
 - Build the custom Jenkins image
   `docker build --build-arg DOCKER_GID=$(getent group docker | cut -d: -f3) -t jenkins-rpi4-arm64 .`
-- Run the created image:
+- Run the created image
-  `docker run -d -v /var/run/docker.sock:/var/run/docker.sock -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 --name jenkins jenkins-rpi4-arm64`
+  `docker run -d -v /var/run/docker.sock:/var/run/docker.sock -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 --name jenkins --restart=always jenkins-rpi4-arm64`
-- Configure the environment variables from `.env.template` in the Credentials Store
+- Configure the environment variables from `.env.template` in the Jenkins Credentials store and save them as a secret-file with id `env-file-secret`
-- Configure a pipeline to read the `Jenkins` file from root in the `main` branch of the repository
+- Configure a pipeline to read a `Jenkinsfile` from the jenkins directory of the repository